Patuxent River: Geography

 The river source, 115 mi from the Chesapeake, is in the hills of the Maryland Piedmont near the intersection of four counties – Howard, Frederick, Montgomery and Carroll, and only 0.6 mi from Parr's Spring, the source of the south fork of the Patapsco River.
 Flowing in a generally southeastward direction, the Patuxent crosses the urbanized corridor between Baltimore and Washington, D.C., and opens up into a navigable tidal estuary near the colonial seaport of Queen Anne in Prince George's County, Maryland, just southeast of Bowie.
 The river is bounded by significant marsh areas for 22 mi from the Waysons Corner area to the Hunting Creek confluence.
 The 52 mi-long tidal estuary is never wider than 2.3 mi.

 It marks the boundary between Montgomery, Prince George's, Charles and St. Mary's counties on the west and Howard, Anne Arundel, and Calvert counties on the east.
-The Chesapeake estuary's deepest point, 130 ft below sea level, is in the lower Patuxent.
+The Patuxent estuary's deepest point, 130 ft below sea level, is in the lower Patuxent.